Federal Direct Subsidized and Unsubsidized Loans

 There are no steps required to renew Federal Direct Subsidized or Unsubsidized loans for students who received this type of loan at Notre Dame during the previous academic year.

-Go to studentloans.gov and log in using your FAFSA pin number, then:
+Go to studentloans.gov and log in using your FSA user ID, then:

-Step 1: Choose the option Complete Entrance Counseling.
+- Step 1: Choose the option Complete Counseling (choose ENTRANCE counseling).

-Step 2: Choose the option Complete Master Promissory Note (MPN).
+- Step 2: Choose the option Complete Master Promissory Note (MPN) (choose Subsidized/Unsubsidized for the loan type).

 Please have the following information in front of you prior to beginning the MPN process so that you don't have to exit before completing it: